Difference Between Annuity and 401k

 Key Differences

-- An annuity is not tax-deductible, while 401k offers a double tax benefit.
-Taxes need not be paid until the money is taken out for retirement.
-Due to the monthly contributions, the amount of taxes paid is also reduced
+- An annuity is not tax-deductible, while a 401k offers a double tax benefit.
+Taxes need not be paid until the money for retirement.
+Due to the monthly contributions, the taxes paid also reduce.

-- The annuity withdrawals are not tax-deductible, but they do allow for IT deferral.
-When money is taken out from the account, the entire amount is taxable.
+- The annuity withdrawals are not tax-deductible but allow for IT deferral.
+The entire amount is taxable when taken money from the account.

-- The Annuity does not have a limit on contributions to make.
-There is a limit to the contributions that can be made.
-As of 2019, only $19,000 can be invested.
+- The annuity does not have a limit on contributions to make.
+There is a limit to the contributions that one can make.
+As of 2019, we can only invest $19,000.
 Once the investor touches 50, the limit is increased to $25,000 a year.

-- An annuity can be jointly owned and can be purchased by anyone who is an adult.
-401k cannot be jointly owned.
+- One can jointly own an annuity, and anyone can purchase who an adult is.
+One cannot jointly own a 401k.
 It cannot be purchased and is provided only by the employer.

 - Fees for an annuity are higher.
-Extra fees or any kind of commission does not have to be paid when money needs to be pulled out of 401k.
+Extra fees or commissions must not be paid when money needs to be pulled out of 401k.

-- Following are the main types of an annuity –
+- The following are the main types of annuity:

-- Fixed Annuities – These types of annuities are not affected by changes in interest rates or market fluctuations and are thus the safest types of annuities.
+- Fixed Annuities – These types of annuities are not affected by changes in interest rates or market fluctuations and are thus the safest.
 Types of fixed annuities are Immediate Annuity and Deferred Annuity.
 In an immediate annuity, the investor receives payments as soon as he makes the first investment.
 In a deferred annuity, the money is accumulated for a predetermined period before the payments begin.

 - There are no particular types of 401k accounts.